mamodar/rdmo-rki-theme/BUILD.md

 https://github.com/rdmorganiser/rdmo/blob/master/docs/i18n.md

-OLD_ENG NEW_ENG
-OLD_DE NEW_DE

-~/rdmo-app$ source env/bin/activate
+# Change the locale

+## Variables
+OLD_ENG The original string in english (we want to replace this string)
+NEW_ENG The new string in english
+OLD_DE The original string in german
+NEW_DE The new string in german

+## How to

+1. `source ~/rdmo-app/env/bin/activate`
-Find file FILE which contains OLD_ENG in ~/rdmo-app/env/lib/python3.6/site-packages/rdmo Backup FILE to FILE_BACKUP replace OLD_ENG by NEW_ENG
+2. Find file FILE which contains OLD_ENG in `~/rdmo-app/env/lib/python3.6/site-packages/rdmo`

+   2. Backup FILE into FILEBACKUP
+   2. replace OLD_ENG by NEW_ENG in FILE
+   2. If you cannot find FILE, check if you can find OLD_ENG in the RDMO template folder
+        2. In this case copy the template file from the template folder and replace FILE by it after the backup

+3. Sync FILE into the template folder
-Copy FILE to theme folder (FILE has to be the same in ~/rdmo-app/env/lib/python3.6/site-packages/rdmo and  ~/rdmo-app/theme/templates/ )
+    3. Copy FILE to the theme folder of RDMO
+    3. as a result FILE is the same in `~/rdmo-app/env/lib/python3.6/site-packages/rdmo/...` and  `~/rdmo-app/theme/...`

-nano ~/rdmo-app/env/lib/python3.6/site-packages/rdmo/locale/de/LC_MESSAGES/django.po
+    3. if the theme folder already includes FILE, merge these two files (**do not overwrite**)

+4. Update locale
+    4. Open the *django.po* locale file in the RDMO installation (`~/rdmo-app/env/lib/python3.6/site-packages/rdmo/locale/de/LC_MESSAGES/django.po`)
-look for the OLD_ENG, replace it by NEW_ENG replace OLD_DE by NEW_DE
+   4. replace OLD_ENG by NEW_ENG
+   4. replace OLD_DE by NEW_DE

-cd ~/rdmo-app/env/lib/python3.6/site-packages/rdmo
-django-admin makemessages
-django-admin compilemessages
+5. Build new locale
+    5. Change to the main directory `cd ~/rdmo-app/env/lib/python3.6/site-packages/rdmo`
+    5. `django-admin makemessages`
+    5. `django-admin compilemessages`

+6. Copy all changes files to this project
+    6. Copy FILE from `~/rdmo-app/theme/...` into `~/rdmo-rki-theme/theme/...`
+    6. Copy *django.po* **and** *django.mo* locale into `~/rdmo-rki.theme/locale/...`
-OPTIONAL: replace FILE in original location by FILE_BACKUP
+    6. Replace FILE by FILEBACKUP

-Do not espace quotation marks in FILE but only in djano.po
+Do not espace quotation marks in FILE but only in *djano.po*